saddamarbaa/netflix-clone-vanillaJS/plan.md

 - We can post to wishlist
 - Get from the wishlist
 - Needs to be a private route (Only the person who owns that wihlist can access it)
-- Optional - Delete from wishlist
+- Optional - Delete from wishlist => TODO
-- Return wihlist response Front End
+- Return wihlist response Front End => DONE
-- Button to add to wishlist
+- Button to add to wishlist => TODO
-- Show wishlist as a category
+- Show wishlist as a category => DONE
-- Add it inside the category
+- Add it inside the category => DONE
-- Fetch the wishlist data from API
+- Fetch the wishlist data from API => DONE

 - Keep the user logged in => TODO
-- Create a Register Page => TODO
+- Create a Register Page => DONE
-- Complete the API for Registration => TODO
+- Complete the API for Registration => DONE

-- Grab the data => TODO
+- Grab the data => DONE
-- Create a Login Form => TODO
+- Create a Login Form => DONE
-- Login logout => TODO
+- Login logout => DONE
-- PlayLists
+- PlayLists => DONE
-- Create a login form => TODO
+- Create a login form => DONE
-- Hash a password => TODO
+- Hash a password => DONE
-- Keep User Login => TODO
+- Keep User Login => DONE

-- Fix the issue with iframe => TODO
+- Fix the issue with iframe= > DONE
-- Add genres to Netflix clone =>DONE
+- Add genres to Netflix clone => DONE

 - Create a Header => DONE
 - Finish Up the movies section => DONE